Baby farming: Postwar Britain

 In the 1960s and 70s, thousands of West African children were privately fostered by white families in the UK in a phenomenon known as 'farming'.
 The biological parents were usually students in the UK who also had a job.
 They placed ads in the newspapers looking for foster families to care for their children.

+Known baby farmers with criminal convictions

+The following is a list of baby farmers with criminal convictions associated with their operations, categorized by country and Number of Victims: